805 Beach Tribe

 Jordon 'Jordy' Dyer

-A fifth-generation Santa Barbarian, Jordy grew up immersed in the local beach volleyball scene, learning the game at East Beach through Jon Lee’s Beach Volleyball Camp.
-After graduating from Dos Pueblos High School, he competed at the highest youth levels, representing Team USA in the U19 Youth World Championships (Turkey, 2009) and training in the USA Beach Volleyball pipeline before graduating from Long Beach State in 2015.
-He continues to train and compete at the Open level with aspirations of qualifying for the professional tour.
+A fifth-generation Santa Barbarian, Jordy grew up immersed in the local beach volleyball lifestyle, learning the game at East Beach through Jon Lee’s Beach Volleyball Summer Camp.
+After graduating from Dos Pueblos High School, he represented Team USA in the U19 World Championships (Turkey, 2009) and trained in the USA Beach Volleyball pipeline throughout college before graduating from Long Beach State in 2015.
+He continues to train and compete at the open level with aspirations of qualifying for the professional tour while serving the local volleyball community.

 Ariana 'Ari' Garner